valora-inc/hooks/README.md

 ## Contributing

 Do you have ideas for more types of hooks that would be useful for Valora users?
-Please reach out to us on the [Discord](https://discord.com/invite/J5XMtMkwC4).
+Please reach out to us on [Discord](https://discord.com/invite/J5XMtMkwC4).

 <!-- TODO If you'd like to contribute to this repository, please follow the [Contributing Guidelines](CONTRIBUTING.md).-->